 Decrease in Urine Production

-As the kidneys shut down, less urine will be created, making it change color or become darker.
+What happens when your kidneys shut down is that less urine will be created, making it change color or become darker.
 Another contributing factor to the decrease in urine production is the decrease in fluid intake that occurs as death nears.
 As the kidneys fail, the extra toxins and waste in the blood may cause a coma; in many cases, this type of coma is considered a calm path to death.